ayatokura/digital-call-kits/COMMIT/README.txt

 Files contained in this kit for use in your organization's participation in Call for Code
 =========================================================================================

+StartHere.pdf: Your checklist for participating in Call for Code, as the name implies, start here to understand the rest of these files.

 commitSocial.png: Banner for your team members to use in social media to announce their participation in the Call for Code.

 commitFAQ.pdf: A number of common questions and answers about an organization's contribution as as part of the commit to Call for Code.